 If you suffer from a sleep disorder, a good night's sleep can be just a dream.

 Recurring sleep problems usually mean that other aspects of your life may be suffering as well.
 Physical health, work performance, social relations and even sexual behavior are all directly influenced by your amount and quality of sleep.
-The Sleep Disorders Center at Lodi Community Hospital can help you put your sleep problems to rest.
+The Sleep Disorders Center at Lodi Hospital can help you put your sleep problems to rest.

 Our Sleep Disorders Center brings together experienced physicians and staff to diagnose and treat sleep problems.
 Services include a variety of inpatient and at-home diagnostic tests, along with various treatments.

 Considering that we spend about one-third of our lives sleeping, the quality of our sleep has a big impact on the overall quality of our lives.
 One in three people suffer from a sleep problem, and are often unaware.
 Symptoms of a sleep disorder may include:

 - Sleep walking, talking or other unusual sleep behavior

 - Work-Shift Change Syndrome